Mehoff/halo-lab-test/Readme.md

 docker-compose up
 ```

-Server should start on `http://localhost:3000/` after Postgres and Redis initialization.
+Server should start at `http://localhost:3000/` after Postgres and Redis initialization.

 ## Endpoints